 White witches—the friendly sort that have strong roots with mother earth, Gia—have held ceremonies at the foot of the our Old Man of the downs, as have the Druids.
 Presently celebrations are held on the closest Sunday to the eight Wiccan Sabbats throughout the year.
 The biggest are Beltaine or May Day and Lughnasadh or Lammas Day when people give thanks to nature for her bounty and life.

-On May Day the Long Man Morris Men mark their dancing season start by a special dance performed at dawn at the foot of the Old Man of the downs.
+On May Day the Long Man Morris Men often mark their dancing season by a special dance performed at dawn at the foot of the Old Man of Wilmington.

 There are plenty that believe he has healing powers and many have claimed our Long Man as their own.
 Making love on the Giant is supposed to bring you a child of your choice!

 If you ever get the chance go and stand where the Old Man of the downs is and see what he sees.
 You will be looking at one of the most beautiful sights in Sussex.
 Be careful though as it is a steep climb.
-I remember getting to his head and turning around and a wave of vertigo flooded over me.
+I remember getting to his head and turning around.
+A wave of vertigo flooded over me.

 All around this area it is rich in pagan history.
 In Berwick churchyard, hardly a stone’s throw away, stands a pre-Christian worship stone.
 Neolithic man was known to have flint mines near this spot and their burial grounds along with Bronze Age Long-Burrows are dotted over the high places of the Downs.
 Ancient man cleared the slopes of forests thousands of years ago for fuel, shelter and tools.

 Let us sum up.
-So far we have Stone Age, Bronze Age, Roman, Viking, Middle Age, Georgian, Victorian and more, all responsible for our grass art!
+So far we have Stone Age, Bronze Age, Roman, Viking, Middle Age, Georgian, Victorian and more.
+All possibly responsible for our grass art!

-My favourite fable comes from an early Celtic tale.
-Two giants, brothers, lived on the highest places of ancient Sussex, and elsewhere going by other tales.
+My favourite fable is the one of two giants.
+They were brothers and lived on the highest places of ancient Sussex, and elsewhere going by other tales.
 One at Firle Point, later to become Firle Beacon one at Windover Hill.

 They were jealous and violent always arguing about who had the most land and who was the most powerful.
 They would grumpily survey their lands from these Sussex high-points.
 One day a furious row broke out over a grazing cow that had wandered from one giants land to the other.
 The hills thundered as they fought an epic battle to finally prove who was the most powerful.